 TGax editor: change 26.6.4.2 as follows:

-26.6.4.2 Ack-enabled A-MPDU operation
+26.6.4.2 Ack-enabled single-TID A-MPDU operation (#20428)

-An ack-enabled A-MPDU is an A-MPDU with contents defined in Table 9-532b (A-MPDU contents in the HE ack-enabled singleTID immediate response context).
+An ack-enabled single-TID A-MPDU is an A-MPDU with contents defined in Table 9-532b (A-MPDU contents in the HE ack-enabled single-TID immediate response context). (#20428, 20825)

 NOTE—An ack-enabled A-MPDU does not contain more than one of the following frames: QoS Data frames, Manage-ment frame that solicits acknowledgment.
+In this case the Management frame that solicits acknowledgement is treated as an MPDU with TID equal to 15. (#20428)

 An HE STA shall not transmit an ack-enabled A-MPDU to a recipient STA unless it has received from the recipient STA an HE Capabilities element with the Ack-Enabled Aggregation Support subfield equal to 1.